 Klara: It’s easy to forget that your songs have a life of their own when you’re at home.
 When we get on the road, it’s a constant reminder that people live with our songs and that they have a special meaning for people.
 It’s one of the best things about touring, getting to meet our fans and feel that connection with them.
 We also just love to play music, and our band is so cool!
 It’s such a treat getting to rock out with them every night.

 Growing up, did you both always want to pursue music together?

-Who are some of your female peers that inspire both of you and with whom you’d like to possibly collaborate one day?
+Who are some of your female peers who inspire both of you and with whom you’d like to collaborate one day possibly?

 Johanna: Oh, there are so many and too many to list!
 We mostly listen to music made by women, I guess because we can relate more, maybe.
 We’ve been huge fans of Laura Marling since she released her very first songs.
 She’s about the same age as us and has just been killing it musically since she started.
 We love her guitar playing especially.
 Jenny Lewis is another big inspiration for us.
 When we started out, we basically tried to write songs like the ones from Rabbit Fur Coat.
 She has this amazing live energy.
 Our other favorites are Neko Case, Julia Jacklin, Angel Olsen, Mitski, Big Thief, Courtney Marie Andrews, and Alela Diane.

 3 Key Takeaways from Guitar Girl Magazine’s Interview with First Aid Kit

 Collaborative Songwriting Dynamics: Klara and Johanna Söderberg share a dynamic songwriting process where Klara often initiates with an idea and Johanna helps in organizing and refining it into a complete song.
 This collaborative effort allows them to blend their individual strengths, showcasing Klara’s creative spontaneity and Johanna’s structured approach to crafting their music.